PatternAgents/TSOC-ESP8266/TSOC-ESP8266/docs/TSOC-ESP8266_theory.md

 It was designed to support both USB powered/tethered operation, as well as 3.7 Volt single cell Li-Po battery powered operation.

-### Page A : USB Connector, Bttery Conector and Power Supply<a name="PAGEA"/>
+### Page A : USB Connector, Battery Conector and Power Supply<a name="PAGEA"/>

 Q1, a [FDC6420C](https://www.fairchildsemi.com/datasheets/FD/FDC6420C.pdf) , is a complementary (N-Channel and P-Channel) power MOSFET used to select between [USB Power](https://en.wikipedia.org/wiki/USB#USB_Power_Delivery) and an external 3.7 Volt single-cell Li-Po battery as the primary power input.
+Resistor, R6 is used to "pull-down" the GATE of Q1P, turning it on, and enabling VBAT to apply power to U2 (VIN).
+If USB1 is connected and power is provided to USB1_VBUS, then Resistor R4 powers the GATE of Q1N, turning it on (and turning Q1P off...), enabling USB1_VBUS to apply power to U2 (VIN).

 U2 , a [NCP361](http://www.onsemi.com/pub_link/Collateral/NCP361-D.PDF) , is a USB VBUS protection device, with an error output flag to indicate an undervoltage, overvoltage, or overcurrent condition.
 The !5V0_FAULT signal is active low, and is used to disable U5, the 3.3 Volt reulator.
 U5 a [MIC5219](http://www.micrel.com/_PDF/mic5219.pdf) Low DropOut Regualtor (LDO), is used to provide the 3.3 Volt power rail.

 ![Schematic Page A](https://raw.githubusercontent.com/PatternAgents/TSOC-ESP8266/master/TSOC-ESP8266/docs/images/sch_page_1.png "Schematic Page A")